savkly/nextjs-savkly.ru/README.md

-# Nextjs rss news filter
+# Next.js rss news filter
 This is a demo project for [Timeweb Cloud Apps](https://timeweb.cloud/services/apps).
 You can freely use it in your developments

 ## Getting Started